MobileTracker GDPR Data Processing Addendum

-As data processor, MobileTracker has adjusted its data processing policy and SaaS (software as a service) implementation to allow data controllers to comply with GDPR directives by providing the necessary data processor mechanisms and GDPR tools.
-MobileTracker is GDPR compliant only if you configure it to be compliant and ensure that no personally identifiable information is transmitted or passed to its processing facilities via API, URL variables or other methods of data transmission.
+As a data processor, MobileTracker has adjusted its data processing policy and SaaS (software as a service) implementation to allow data controllers to comply with GDPR directives by providing the necessary data processor mechanisms and GDPR tools.
+MobileTracker is GDPR compliant only if you configure it to be compliant and ensure that no personally identifiable information is transmitted or passed to its processing facilities via API, URL variables, or other methods of data transmission.

-The data processor accepts the data from data controller that collects the data from data subjects (i.e., a customer) and therefore functions upon set of instructions from the data controller.
+The data processor accepts the data from the data controller that collects the data from data subjects (i.e., a customer) and therefore functions upon a set of instructions from the data controller.
 As a MobileTracker user (a.k.a. data controller), that utilizes MobileTracker (a.k.a. data processor), services to gather a data subject's (a.k.a., website's visitor) browsing activity, you must adhere to the following GDPR key points:

 - Data acquisition consent.
 A website visitor must be provided with information as to what type of data is collected and processed pertaining individual's web browsing activity.
-If the sensitive data collected by the data controller utilizing MobileTracker as a data processor that allows for linking the acquired data back to the individual, as a data controller you must acquire an explicit consent from the individual to
+If the sensitive data collected by the data controller utilizing MobileTracker as a data processor that allows for linking the acquired data back to the individual, as a data controller you must acquire explicit consent from the individual to

 MobileTracker's data processing services provide a variety of tools for different scenarios of utilization with options to configure and collect limited sensitive and/or anonymous data about the website visitors.
 If any of the utilized by data processor visitor tracking options enable you as a data controller to collect sensitive data per GDPR definitions, you must acquire explicit visitor consent by the following GDPR proposed online submission mechanisms:

 a.
 Allow the visitors to select technical settings for data collection services